Opportunities

 Cataloging Historical Materials from colonial Tunja, Colombia

 Want to learn to read and describe 16th and 17th-century manuscripts from Latin America?
 We are currently reviewing thousands of images of archival materials from the sixteenth and seventeenth centuries held in the city of Tunja, in the central highlands of Colombia.
 This material was produced by scribes and notaries on behalf of broad sectors of the very diverse population of this region, who went to them to record everything from contracts and business deals to wedding arrangements and wills, and provides a fascinating window into everyday life in a colonial Latin American city.
-However, In order to publish them and make them available to researchers we need to go through them and describe the documents, creating catalogs and finding aids.
+However, in order to publish them and make them available to researchers we need to go through them and describe the documents, creating catalogs and finding aids.
 This is where we need your help!
 Learn more about the position in the URCA Directory (UCSB login required), and about the broader project here.